 Cloud-based accounting software actually gives you and your team more certainty.
-Since the cloud technology allows you to access data from anywhere with a connection, it makes it easier to get the work done and make sure everything in your business is accounted for, regardless of weather, illness, or anything else that may come up.
+Since the cloud technology allows you to access data from anywhere with a connection, it makes it easier to get the work done and makes sure everything in your business is accounted for, regardless of weather, illness, or anything else that may come up.

 The added stability of cloud-based accounting software is keeping pace with the world as workers become more remote-based and less dependent on traditional office space.
 Now, you can look for the best accountants when you’re hiring and their location doesn’t matter.
 No more relocation expenses.

 Myth 3: My Data Isn’t Secure on the Cloud

 Just because a software is housed on a desktop or local network doesn’t mean it’s safe.
 The data can still be hacked by cybercriminals or it could be lost if the software or hardware fails.
 It’s important that you backup your data securely - no matter if it’s on the cloud or a local device.

 However, cloud-based software has added layers of protection to help keep cyberattacks at bay.
 Software companies use the latest security measures to help protect your data while using their software.
 Since the software company specializes in cloud-based solutions, they use some of the best-rated security measures around.
 Plus, cloud-based software makes sure you won’t lose your data if your computer crashes - the data is stored safely in the cloud.

 How Safe Are Your Data In the Cloud?

 What are cloud companies doing to protect my data?
 Among basic safety measures that cloud companies implement we can find:

 - Advanced firewalls.
 Not just any firewall, but advanced systems checking for data packets, examine the source and destination data and also verify packet integrity.